abenkoula71/Day6_connect_sqlite3_with_flutter/README.md

 To connect SQLite3 with Flutter, you can use the sqflite plugin.
 Here are the steps to connect SQLite3 with Flutter:

+# 1-Add the sqflite dependency in your pubspec.yaml file.

 ```
 dependencies:
   sqflite: ^2.0.0+3